 Saunders College of Business may award a limited number of admissions scholarships to accepted students at the time of acceptance.
 The awards are determined after a review of all application materials and therefore cannot be determined until you complete you application in full.

-Eligible students may apply for a Merit-based Scholarships Awards after completing 12 credits at RIT.
-Merit-based Scholarships Awards are reviewed in June for the next academic year.
+Eligible students may apply for a Saunders Merit Awards after completing 12 credits at RIT.
+Saunders Merit Awards are reviewed in June for the next academic year.

-Each year many generous alumni and corporate donors contribute funds to dozens of Saunders College of Business Merit-based Scholarships Awards.
+Each year many generous alumni and corporate donors contribute funds to dozens of Saunders Merit Awards.
 These donations enable Saunders College to distribute merit awards to Saunders College of Business students who have demonstrated strong leadership abilities and who have excelled within their academic programs.

-- Awardees must be enrolled in a Saunders College of Business undergraduate program.
+- Be enrolled in a Saunders College of Business undergraduate program.

-- Bridge students are not eligible for Saunders College Merit-based Scholarships Awards.
+- Bridge students are not eligible for Saunders Merit Awards.